1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 - Click here in order to access the management of your product on the Manager Infomaniak (Need help?).

-- Click on Convert to public channel:
+- Click Convert to public channel:

 Exit a channel